Change is coming!

 Debate-watching parties across Europe

 To bring the European debate to every corner of Europe, we encourage and will support those interested to host debate-watching parties and debate-related events across Europe, bringing together local universities, European Parliament and European Commission information offices, National Youth Councils and local media and social media partners.
-The map of events happening will be uploaded here at a later point, as well as on the European Parliament's main campaign page.

 We will be organising our own Debate Watching Party right on the doorstep of the European Parliament in Brussels, and, in partnership with major European media outlets, will be a space to bring in youth perspectives and others’ reactions to the debate.
 We invite all of you who have the chance to be in Brussels on 29 April to join us for an evening of European excitement!